mediasoup

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — ai-video — within Meetings.
-Muvi is currently shipping more aggressively (velocity 5.0 vs 3.8), with 0 editorial sparks in the last 30 days against 1.
+They serve adjacent needs but don't currently overlap on shipped themes.
+Muvi is currently shipping more aggressively (velocity 5.0 vs 3.8), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Livestorm alternatives in Meetings are ranked by recent ship velocity.
 Browse the "Livestorm alternatives" section above for the current picks, or visit /alternatives/livestorm for the full list with editorial commentary on each.